TheCandidStartup/TheCandidStartup.github.io/_posts/2022-11-21-organizational-anti-pattern-old-new-thing.md

 It's hard going.
 You have demanding customers.
 The code base is in a bit of a mess.
 The UX designers don't like some of the choices they made in the early stages that are now baked firmly into the product.
 Progress is slowing down.
 There are exciting new technologies that weren't available when you started out.
 There are fashionable new architectural patterns that all the cool kids are using.
 The engineers suggest that it might be time to rewrite the code.
 The UX designers are keen to reimagine how the product works.
 Everyone agrees that you will be able to do it better if you start over.

 Do I need to convince you that rewriting from scratch is a terrible idea?
 Luckily, I don't have to.
-Go and read [Thinks you Should Never Do, Part 1](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) by [Joel Spolsky](https://www.joelonsoftware.com/about-me/) and then come back.
+Go and read [Things you Should Never Do, Part 1](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/) by [Joel Spolsky](https://www.joelonsoftware.com/about-me/) and then come back.

 Reimagining the product when you rewrite it makes things worse.
 The designers may have come up with a new more intuitive way of doing things but it doesn't cover all the edge cases.
 You no longer have a replacement for the original product, you have an overlapping product.
 Rebuilding the product takes longer than you thought.
 You're forced to launch with only a subset of the original features.
 The new product only meets the needs of a few of your existing customers.
 They don't like that they have to retrain their users to do things a different way.
 Someone has the bright idea to find new customers unconstrained by the old ways of doing things.
 The new customers push for additional features that further diverge the new product from the old one.